Analytical analysis of the origin of core-cusp matter density distributions in galaxies: Introduction

-We can consider a popular model of mimetic gravity \cite{mukhanov,Golovnev201439} (see also review \cite{mimetic-review17}) as an example of a theory containing extra solutions along with a whole set of regular GR solutions.
-Alternatively, we can use another theory called embedding gravity (or embedding theory) \cite{regge,deser}, which is close to the mimetic gravity since both theories are formulated with differential field transformations in GR (see details in \cite{statja60}).
-With this approach we can try to explain dark-matter-related effects on the cosmological scales \cite{davids01,statja26}, as well as on the scales of galaxies because the dark matter arising in this approach in the non-relativistic limit behaves as a dust-like matter with some self-interaction \cite{statja51,statja68}.
+We can consider a popular model of mimetic gravity \cite{mukhanov,Golovnev201439} (see also review \cite{mimetic-review17}) as an example of a theory containing extra solutions along with all GR ones.
+Alternatively, we can use another theory called \emph{embedding gravity} (or \emph{embedding theory}) \cite{regge,deser}, which is similar to the mimetic gravity since both theories appear as a result of differential field transformations in GR (see details in \cite{statja60}).
+The dark matter arising in this approach in the non-relativistic limit behaves as a dust-like matter with some self-interaction \cite{statja51,statja68}.
+Therefore in this approach we can try to explain dark-matter-related effects not only on the cosmological scales \cite{davids01,statja26}, but also on the scales of galaxies.

-Regardless of whether dark matter is the real matter with self-interaction, or simulating its gravitational effect, it is necessary to evaluate how the appearance of self-interaction affects the emerging profile of the distribution of matter in the galaxy -- would \emph{core} or \emph{cusp} appear.
-In order to avoid resource-consuming simulations, we aimed to obtain an analytic criteria of when \emph{core} and when \emph{cusp} distributions arise.
-At first, this task should be considered in the case without any self-interaction, which was the purpose of the current paper.
-In future works, any particular model for self-interaction in the dark matter may be introduced as a modification of this task.
+Regardless of whether dark matter is the real matter with self-interaction, or a gravitational effect, it is necessary to evaluate how the presence of self-interaction affects the emerging profile of the distribution of matter in the galaxy -- would \emph{core} or \emph{cusp} appear.
+In order to avoid resource-consuming simulations, we aimed to obtain analytic criteria of when \emph{core} and when \emph{cusp} distributions arise.
+The purpose of the current paper is to consider the case without any self-interaction.
+Particular cases with self-interaction of the dark matter could be considered in the future.